tonyYSaliba/Software-Fault-Injector/README.md

 | code:0, error:0, singno:0, no: Unknown signal    | if all the fields are 0 and no:Unknown signal, means the program executed successfuly |
 | code:1, error:1, singno: with different numbers, no: fault explanation    | program is not executed successfuly|

-## Screenshot of Output
+## Screenshot of output

-one sample output for Opcode injection
+The sample output for Opcode injection

 ![Screenshot](https://i.ibb.co/2SGbF1C/output.jpg)